KruzeZab/react-assignment/README.md

 # Vite React TypeScript ESLint Prettier Boilerplate

 This starter kit is like a toolkit for building React apps in a really smart way.
-Here's why you might want to use it:
+Here's why I used it:

 ## 1. Fast Development
    - It uses Vite, a tool that makes everything run super fast.
 This means you don't have to wait long for your code to show up, making coding quicker and more fun.